paterane/ESP8266_RC_CAR/README.md

 ## ESP8266_Controlled_RC_car

-**A kid's toy car was modified into a dynamically controllable RC cars.**
+**A kid's toy car was modified into a dynamically controllable RC car.**

 The RC car controller microcontroller is based on  `ESP8266 NodeMCU`.